zzz6519003/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 To showcase this point, we're going to implement `KittyRandomness` by assigning it to an instance of [FRAME's `RandomnessCollectiveFlip`][randomness-collective-flip-frame].
 This requires you to integrate the `RandomnessCollectiveFlip` pallet to your runtime and implement it.
 Once you do that, inside your
-`runtime/lib.rs` file, include your `KittyRandomness` type for your runtime:
+`runtime/src/lib.rs` file, include the `KittyRandomness` type for your runtime:

 ```rust
 impl pallet_kitties::Config for Runtime {